The-TechX/timesmicro/README.md

 # Cable Loss for Timesmicrowave LMR Cables.
 ## Important!
-For now only LMR-400.
+Only LMR-400 for now.

 ### Calculation
 Eeasily calculate the cable loss with the distance run lenght(ft) and frequency(MHz) as inputs.